DATA PROCESSING AGREEMENT

 - the Controller has determined the purpose of and the means for the processing of personal data as governed by the terms and conditions referred to herein;

-- the Processor has undertaken to comply with this data processing agreement (hereinafter: 'the Data Processing Agreement') and to abide by the security obligations and all other aspects of the Dutch Personal Data Protection Act (hereinafter: 'Wbp');
+- the Processor has undertaken to comply with this data processing agreement (hereinafter: 'the Data Processing Agreement') and to abide by the security obligations and all other aspects of the General Data Protection Regulation (hereinafter: 'GDPR');

-- the Controller is hereby deemed to be the responsible party within the meaning of article 1 (d) of the Wbp;
+- the Controller is hereby deemed to be the responsible party within the meaning of article 1 (d) of the GDPR;

-- the Processor is hereby deemed to be the processor within the meaning of article 1 (e) of the Wbp;
+- the Processor is hereby deemed to be the processor within the meaning of article 1 (e) of the GDPR;

-- the parties, having regard also to the provisions of article 14 (5) of the Wbp, wish to lay down their rights and duties in writing in this Data Processing Agreement,
+- the parties, having regard also to the provisions of article 14 (5) of the GDPR, wish to lay down their rights and duties in writing in this Data Processing Agreement,

 The Controller and the Processor have agreed as follows: